aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/DESIGN_NOTES.md

 It's desirable to just have a StateMachineDefinition own and list everything, but that kind of requires that for Parallel you need a StateMachineDefinition as well (but probably without appending names).

+---

+Notes: use a complicated object model to hide ugly parts of the API from users (by using "internal details" classes as capabilities).

+Decouple state chainer from states.

+Decouple rendering from states to allow elidable states.